Who Knew Sugar-Free Could Taste So Sweet?

 What’s A Sugar Substitute?

-Sugar substitutes can be classified into two main types: artificial and natural.
+Sugar substitutes can be classified into two main types: artificial and plant based.

 Artificial sweeteners are made to have the sweetness of sugar without any calories.
 These are good options for sweetening beverages like coffee or tea but only some can be used for baking like Splenda Original Sweetener.